See below for definition of terms and instructions.

-Imagine having state-of-the-art vintage styled discrete electronics in a modern phantom powered active direct injection device.
+Imagine having state-of-the-art vintage-styled discrete audio electronics in a modern phantom powered active direct injection device.
 This is what you get with the Teegarden Audio Magic DI.
 The openness and transparency is unparalleled from any other device in its price range.
-The Teegarden Audio Magic DI is a transformerless, balanced, active, direct injection device that offers maximum headroom, low distortion and pristine sound quality.
+The Teegarden Audio Magic DI is a transformerless, balanced, active, direct injection pro audio recording device that offers maximum headroom, low distortion and pristine sound quality.
 It can accept input levels from passive guitar pickups or piezo transducers up to line level console or preamp levels (-40dBu to 0dBu).

 The Magic DI was fine tuned to excel on acoustic guitar & stringed instruments, but sounds equally stellar on keyboards and bass guitar.

 The flexible Combo XLR/1/4" input jack, combined with the Pad and the Active Buffered Thru can be used to reduce line level signals to instrument level and function as a ReAmp type device.

 Pure.
 Simple.
 It's Magic!

 To get started with your Magic DI, please follow these simple guidelines:

 1. Make sure the channel on the mixer or microphone preamp you intend to use with the Magic DI is

 muted or turned down before connecting the output of the Magic DI.

 2. Connect all cables from your instrument to the Magic DI and from the Magic DI XLROUTPUT jack to the